Your dental health is far more important than many people realize.

 Can I join the military with cavities or a root canal?

-Yes, you can join the military with cavities so long as they get treated prior to being sworn in as active-duty military.
+Yes, you can join the military with cavities as long as there are fewer than eight (8) visible.

 Will the military fix my teeth?